Chilam-Yim/Chilam-Yim/README.md

 - 📄 Know about my experiences [https://download-resume-bruce-yim.vercel.app/](https://download-resume-bruce-yim.vercel.app/)

-- ⚡ Fun fact **: Tell me you are in Canada without telling me you are in Canadian.
+- ⚡ Fun fact **: Tell me you are in Canada without telling me you are in Canada.
 What did you order at Tims?
 A double-double**

 <h3 align="left">Connect with me:</h3>
 <p align="left">